 This perspective gives a simple and direct definition of:

-Evil: causing sufferings and harm.
+Evil: causing sufferings, harm and dividing people

 Beauty: creating harmony and satisfaction of the senses.